saumyarada/PrepAssistant/README.md

 1. User enters their LeetCode username
 2. App syncs their public LeetCode profile and shows a dashboard (solved by difficulty, solved by topic)
-3. App shows an intelligent pattern-mastery overview: recently-solved problems cross-referenced against a curated pattern taxonomy (Two Pointers, Sliding Window, Backtracking, etc.), with AI filling in classification for problems outside the curated set
+3. App shows recently solved problems and personalized recommendations based on patterns the user has not recently solved
+4. User can browse pattern groups, refresh recommendations, and select a pattern to see matching problems
-4. User pastes in a problem they're working on
+5. User pastes in a problem they're working on
-5. User can ask for a Socratic-style hint, or submit a broken solution for an AI-assisted fix (diagnosis + minimal patch, not a rewrite)
+6. User can ask for a Socratic-style hint, or submit a broken solution for an AI-assisted fix (diagnosis + minimal patch, not a rewrite)
-6. App suggests the next problem to practice based on weak topics/patterns

 ## Feature List (current)

 1. LeetCode profile sync + overview dashboard (solved by difficulty/topic)
-2. **Pattern mastery overview** — solved problems classified into algorithmic patterns (hardcoded taxonomy for well-known problems, AI classification + caching for everything else), with weakest patterns surfaced
+2. **Pattern mastery overview** — recently solved problems classified into algorithmic patterns (hardcoded taxonomy for well-known problems, AI classification + caching for everything else), with weakest and best patterns surfaced
 3. AI hints on a problem (given problem + user's current code)
 4. AI solution fixing (given problem + code + error/failing case)
-5. Next-problem suggestions (based on topic/difficulty gaps)
+5. Dynamic problem recommendations based on recently solved problems
+6. React frontend with four-card random refresh, pattern filtering, recently solved pagination, and a separate hint/fix tools page
-6. Simple static frontend exercising all of the above, with automatic user-session handling (no manual ID entry)
+7. Simple static frontend exercising the core API flows

 ## Out of Scope (for now)